karthikb351/karthikb351/_drafts/_posts/why-i-m-joining-insider-in.md

 I may not work there anywhere, but HasGeek has irreversibly shaped my outlook on things, and how to do things _the right way_.

 That said, looking back at the last three years there, I've come to realize that I need to try something new - if not anything else but for the sake of something new.
-And after talking to [Neehar](https://twitter.com/neeharv), it became very apparent that Insider was the best next step I could take.
+And after talking to [Abhishek](https://twitter.com/abhishekmadan) and [Neehar](https://twitter.com/neeharv), it became very apparent that Insider was the best next step I could take.

 ### What I'm doing at Insider